Submission: Response to the Social Media (Anti-Trolling) Bill

 • Revising the scope of the Bill so it offers protections to Australians using digital products with similar functionalities to social media platforms

-1. About Reset Australia & this submission
+1. About Reset Tech Australia & this submission

 This submission has been prepared in response to the Legal & Constitutional Affairs Legislation Committee Inquiry into the Social Media (Anti-Trolling) Bill in February 2022.
-It documents what Reset Australia believes is the need for an overarching tech regulatory framework in Australia, and the role this Bill may or may not play in this.
+It documents what Reset Tech Australia believes is the need for an overarching tech regulatory framework in Australia, and the role this Bill may or may not play in this.

-2. Reset’s response to the Bill
+2. Reset Tech’s response to the Bill

-Reset Australia welcomes the Australian government commitment to keeping Australians safe from online harm, including the harmful impacts of defamatory material posted anonymously on social media.
+Reset Tech Australia welcomes the Australian government commitment to keeping Australians safe from online harm, including the harmful impacts of defamatory material posted anonymously on social media.
 The recent High Court case Fairfax Media Publications vs Voller has created considerable uncertainty for Australian social media users and, like the government, we do not think it is appropriate that individuals and small business owners face potential defamation liability for material posted on their social media pages by others.

 This proposed Bill however, must sit alongside existing and emerging regulation as part of a regulatory framework that keeps Australian’s safe online and helps to realise their rights.
 This framework is in some places well defined, and in others, offers patchy protections.

-Reset Australia has previously outlined five directions of for future policy to ensure Australia arrives at an effective, coherent tech regulation framework:
+Reset Tech Australia has previously outlined five directions of for future policy to ensure Australia arrives at an effective, coherent tech regulation framework:

 1. Enhancing the focus on systems and processes: Regulation is more effective where it focuses on eliminating risks from systems and processes, expanding on our current focus on content moderation